Architecture

 ---|---|---|---|

-443 | TCP | Node to Control plane (Outbound) | Communication with the control plane for management purposes (gRPC) |
+443 | TCP | Node → Control plane (Outbound) | Establishes communication with the control plane using gRPC. |

-1883 | TCP | Node to Control plane (Outbound) | Communication with the control plane for messaging (MQTT) |
+1883 | TCP | Node → Control plane (Outbound) | Handles messaging with the control plane via MQTT. |

-57775 | TCP/UDP | Node to Node (Bidirectional) | Data transfer between nodes within the network |
+57775 | TCP/UDP | Node → Node (Inbound) | Required for direct connections between nodes. |

 Stubby Nodes